Refined Convergence and Topology Learning for Decentralized SGD with Heterogeneous Data: Joint Effect of Topology and Data Heterogeneity

 \section{Joint Effect of Topology and Data Heterogeneity}

-In this section, we present our first contribution.
-We introduce a new quantity, which we call \emph{neighborhood heterogeneity}, that links the graph topology and the heterogeneity of data distributions $\calD_1,\ldots,\calD_n$.
-We then derive new convergence rates for D-SGD that depend on this quantity rather than on a simple heterogeneity bound.
-These convergence rates have several nice properties: (i) they hold under weaker assumptions than previous work (unbounded heterogeneity), (ii) they highlight the interplay between the topology and the data distribution across nodes, and (iii) they provide a criterion for choosing topologies not only based on their mixing properties but also based on data.
+In this section, we introduce a new quantity, called \emph{neighborhood heterogeneity}, and derive new convergence rates for D-SGD that depend on this quantity.
+These rates have several nice properties: (i) they hold under weaker assumptions than previous work (unbounded local heterogeneity), (ii) they highlight the interplay between the topology and the heterogeneous data distribution across nodes, and (iii) they provide a criterion for choosing topologies not only based on their mixing properties but also based on data. \looseness=-1